awslabs/aws-service-catalog-products/governance-at-scale-account-factory/govcloud-account-onboard/v1/README.md

 ### AccountInvitationAPIGW
 *Type:* AWS::Serverless::Api
-*Description:* API Gateway that is used to provide an endpoint for the Lambda function
+*Description:* An API Gateway that is used to provide an endpoint for the **AccountInvitationFunction** AWS Lambda function
 ### AccountInvitationRole
 *Type:* AWS::IAM::Role
-*Description:* The Lambda execution IAM role
+*Description:* An IAM Role that is used as the execution role for the **AccountInvitationFunction** AWS Lambda function
 ### AccountInvitationFunction
 *Type:* AWS::Serverless::Function
-*Description:* The Lambda function that automates adding a GovCloud account to the GovCloud organization, moving it to the correct OU and bootstrapping it as a spoke of the Puppet account
+*Description:* An AWS Lambda function that automates adding a GovCloud account to the GovCloud organization, moving it to the correct OU and bootstrapping it as a spoke of the Puppet account

 ## Outputs